Half-Speed Mediocrities

 He equalized out far too much upper midrange and top end.

-What fuels the energy of the song are the cow bell, the drums and other percussion.
+What fuels the energy of the track are the cow bell, the drums and other percussion.
 Instead of a scalpel, Mobile Fidelity took a hatchet to this slightly bright track, leaving a dull, lifeless, boring mess.

 Some Parlophone copies may be a little bright and lack bass, but at least they manage to convey the musical momentum of the song.